trueadm/ripple/README.md

 So Ripple provides similar capabilities when working with composite components in a template, specifcally using `$prop:={}` rather than the typical `$prop={}`.

-In fact, when you use an accessor, you must pass a function:
+In fact, when you use an accessor, you must pass a function, and the prop must be `$` prefixed, as Ripple considers accessor props as reactive:

 ```jsx
 let $name = 'Bob';